What’s Driving Up Costs for Your Utility Truck Fleet?

 What can an all-in-one do?

-While PTO-driven systems can’t operate unless the truck engine is idling, an all-in-one power system can provide compressed air, generator power, battery charging/crank assist, welding and power to support 12-volt DC needs — all with the work truck engine turned off.
+While PTO-driven systems can’t operate unless the truck engine is idling, an all-in-one solution can provide compressed air, generator power, battery charging/crank assist, welding and power to support 12-volt DC needs — all with the work truck engine turned off.

 The compact design of all-in-one units can reduce truck weight by up to 500 pounds and increase available payload by up to 24 cubic feet compared to using multiple engine-driven machines.
 This weight savings helps save fuel, extend chassis life and reduce the risk of costly overweight fines.